fossilfriend/niagads-viz-monorepo/README.md

 # NIAGADS Visualization Toolkit

+React Component Library for NIAGADS Visualizations: including Tanstack React-Tables with GUI-driven filtering and custom adapters for LocusZoom.js that query NIAGADS APIs

 > **NOTE: until `Material-UI` is removed,  `npm install` must be run with the `--legacy-peer-deps` option.**

 ## Component Library Build for Development